 To better understand each person's journey, from looking for new clients to time management, I create a User Journey Mapping with Miro.

 When I first talked to Classe B's project managers, there was an idea on the table about the creation of a platform to help Portuguese freelancers improve their work life.
 Subjects such as finances and legal matters were some of the topics that were being though for the website.

 After this research, we learned that independent workers' needs are more vast than we initially thought.
-After analysing more than 9 hours of in-depth interviews, we realized that the platform should not only give practical information about how to deal with money and bureaucracy but also cover topics such as mental health, work-life balance and self-promotion.
+After analysing more than 9 hours of in-depth interviews, we realized that the platform should not only give practical information about how to deal with money and bureaucracy but should work as a community that cover topics such as mental health, work-life balance and self-promotion.